Exponents of Jacobians and relative class groups: Exponents of Jacobians

-points in $\Pic^0 X$ of order larger than or equal to $m$. \end{theorem} \begin{proof} We prove both inequalities by building a pair $(P,Q)$ of low degree points on $X$ using Lemma \ref{lem:non-fibralcount} and showing, for low values of $e$, that the linear equivalence $eP \equiv eQ$ is not possible.
+points $Q_1, \dots Q_N\in \Pic^0 X$, such that the order of the $Q_i$ and of the pairwise differences $Q_i-Q_j$ is at least $m$. \end{theorem} \begin{proof} We prove both inequalities on the exponent by building a pair $(P,Q)$ of low degree points on $X$ using Lemma \ref{lem:non-fibralcount} and showing, for low values of $e$, that the linear equivalence $eP \equiv eQ$ is not possible.
+For the second claim, we use the same argument to show that it is possible to build $N+1\geqslant N(m)+1$ points $P_1, \dots, P_{N+1}$ such that all pairwise differences $P_i-P_j$ have order at least $m$; taking $Q_i=P_i-P_{N+1}$ for $i=1,\dots, N$ proves the claim.

 \textbf{Step 1: The first term of each maximum.}

 We first prove the inequality